 Desert Angels is a non-profit for investors who want to fund early-stage startups “the next generation of big solutions” who operate in different industries, healthcare included.
 It’s something of a club for angel investors and angel groups.
 You can check out their pre-seeder registration right here (application for first-timer startupers in the community), so you can understand what’s required to get funded.
 In general, Desert Angels invest in early-stage companies with targeted 10x returns and pretty standard requirements of knowing your market and competitors, having a clear exit strategy, and having a unique value proposition.
 They also promise to consider investing regardless of the location, so if you’re not in the USA, you may consider them.

 The firm was founded in 2000, and, according to their website, since then they’ve invested over $60M in more than 132 companies.
-Among their investments, there are Aural Analytics- a speech recognition platform which detects early signs of neuro diseases using speech as a biomarker, and Regulonix Holding, that develops non-opioid medication for chronic pain.
+Among their investments, there are Aural Analytics- a speech recognition platform that detects early signs of neuro diseases using speech as a biomarker, and Regulonix Holding, that develops non-opioid medication for chronic pain.

 iSelectFund, according to Crunchbase, invested in 45 companies that target “critical global issues, have large markets and financially attractive business models.
 It’s an “impact investment” fund and, as their CEO, Carter Williams wrote, it’s mostly helping startups and investors outside of Silicon Valley to make an impact.

-Williams made it his goal to specifically move away from the centre of American funding.
+Williams made it his goal to specifically move away from the center of American funding.
 Other industries that are not represented in SV just as well also need capital, as it has the ability to change, grow, and improve the industry where it’s placed.
 So iSelectFund is focused on regional solutions, seeking immediate application of startup’s value -- immediate impact.

 Israel’s investing firms